 National Recognition of Excellence

-The nomination must show evidence of outstanding achievements well beyond normal job performance where the achievements have resulted in a major positive impact on the IR-4 program.
+Nominees must demonstrate outstanding achievements well beyond normal job performance, resulting in a significant positive impact on the IR-4 Project.

-Once a person has been given this award, they are no longer eligible to receive it again.
+Once a person has received this award, they cannot be nominated again.

 - Nancy Ragsdale